uniment/MethodChains.jl/README.md

 So far we've discussed one-dimensional chains, wherein a single object undergoes a sequence of transformations in time.
 However, we can also express two-dimensional chains, wherein multiple objects spread across space undergo their own transformation chains, and occasionally interact, through time.

+The syntax is similar to that for vector and matrix building.
+Semicolons or newlines separate rows, and horizontal whitespace separates expressions within a row.
+When newlines delimit rows, semicolons are optional.

 Take this for example:

 ```julia